close button for sidebar

 • Mortgage options may be more limited

-Scarcity of UK Financial Advisers for US Persons
+Lack of UK Financial Advisers for US Expats

-The complexity of dual US-UK taxation also affects the availability of financial advice:
+The added complexity of dual US-UK taxation also affects the availability of financial advice because:

 • The vast majority of UK financial advisers do not work with US persons

-• Many lack the specialized knowledge required to navigate both tax systems
+• Many lack the specialist knowledge required to navigate both tax systems

 • Those who do offer services to US citizens often charge higher fees due to the additional complexity